Buranek/Unreleased/README.md

 # Unreleased
 Unreleased projects.
-You can take it freely and modify as you want.
+You can take it freely and modify as you wish.